 Cindy Cohn is the Executive Director of the Electronic Frontier Foundation.
 From 2000-2015 she served as EFF’s Legal Director as well as its General Counsel.
 Ms. Cohn first became involved with EFF in 1993, when EFF asked her to serve as the outside lead attorney in Bernstein v.
 Dept. of Justice, the successful First Amendment challenge to the U.S. export restrictions on cryptography.

 Ms. Cohn has been named to TheNonProfitTimes 2020 Power & Influence TOP 50 list, honoring 2020's movers and shakers.
 In 2018, Forbes included Ms. Cohn as one of America's Top 50 Women in Tech.
 The National Law Journal named Ms. Cohn one of 100 most influential lawyers in America in 2013, noting: "[I]f Big Brother is watching, he better look out for Cindy Cohn."
 She was also named in 2006 for "rushing to the barricades wherever freedom and civil liberties are at stake online."
 In 2007 the National Law Journal named her one of the 50 most influential women lawyers in America.
 In 2010 the Intellectual Property Section of the State Bar of California awarded her its Intellectual Property Vanguard Award and in 2012 the Northern California Chapter of the Society of Professional Journalists awarded her the James Madison Freedom of Information Award.

 Sophia Cope is a Senior Staff Attorney on the Electronic Frontier Foundation's civil liberties team, working on a variety of free speech and privacy issues.
 Key topics include border searches of electronic devices, surveillance and human rights, the right to record the police, Section 230, and student speech and student privacy online.
-She has been a civil liberties attorney for nearly 15 years and has experience in both litigation and policy advocacy.
+She has been a civil liberties attorney for nearly two decades and has experience in both litigation and policy advocacy.
 Her writing has appeared in the New York Times, Guardian, Slate, and Huffington Post.

-Prior to joining EFF, Sophia spent eight years in Washington, DC.
-She worked at the Newspaper Association of America (now, the News Media Alliance) on freedom of the press and digital media issues, with a focus on protecting journalists' confidential sources.
+Prior to joining EFF, Sophia spent eight years in Washington, D.C.
+She worked at the Newspaper Association of America (now the News Media Alliance) on freedom of the press and digital media issues, with a focus on protecting journalists' confidential sources.
 She advocated for a federal shield law, a warrant-for-content requirement under the Electronic Communications Privacy Act, and improvements to the Freedom of Information Act.
 She also wrote a chapter for a book published by the American Bar Association entitled "Whistleblowers, Leaks and the Media: The First Amendment and National Security" and spoke out against NSA surveillance.

-Prior to NAA, Sophia worked at the Center for Democracy & Technology on a variety of civil liberties and human rights issues related to the Internet and technology, including the regulation of content on the Internet and broadcast television, and the privacy implications of government identification programs; she also worked on the development and launch of the Global Network Initiative.
+Prior to NAA, Sophia worked at the Center for Democracy & Technology on a variety of civil liberties and human rights issues related to the Internet and technology, including the regulation of content on the Internet and broadcast television, and the privacy implications of government identification programs.
+She also worked on the development and launch of the Global Network Initiative.

-Before moving to Washington, Sophia litigated at the First Amendment Project in Oakland, California, where she defended an environmental activist against a frivolous lawsuit and a video journalist against a federal subpoena seeking his unpublished footage; she also counseled clients on how to obtain greater access to public records and public meetings.
+Before moving to Washington, D.C., Sophia litigated at the First Amendment Project in Oakland, California, where she defended an environmental activist against a frivolous lawsuit and a video journalist against a federal subpoena seeking his unpublished footage.
+She also counseled clients on how to obtain greater access to public records and public meetings.

-Sophia was an adjunct professor of media law for nearly four years, teaching Washington-area undergraduate communication and journalism students.
+Sophia was an adjunct professor of media law for nearly four years, teaching Washington, D.C.-area undergraduate communication and journalism students.
 She is on the boards of the Public Participation Project and Open Vallejo.
 She is a graduate of Santa Clara University and University of California, Hastings College of the Law.
 She is proud to be a native Californian.

 Keri is a Staff Accountant and the Senior Internal Events Coordinator at EFF.
 Her goal in life is to become an eccentric old lady when she grows up.
 She believes that just like bacon, anything goes with combat boots.
-When she is not working, she enjoys taking spin classes, watching independent film, writing haiku and playing fetch with her cat.
+When she is not working, she enjoys yoga, taking spin classes, watching independent film, writing haiku and playing fetch with her cat.
 Keri loves anything that is pink and sparkly and squeals like a six year old when she sees a puppy.
 She is known to wear party dresses, flowers in her hair and yes, combat boots.
-Keri attended the California State University at Chico where she studied both Psychology and English.

-Andrew is a staff attorney on the Electronic Frontier Foundation’s civil liberties team.
+Andrew is a senior staff attorney on the Electronic Frontier Foundation’s civil liberties team.
 He focuses on EFF’s national security and privacy docket, as well as the Coders' Rights Project.
 While in law school, Andrew worked at the Berkman Center for Internet and Society, the American Civil Liberties Union’s Speech, Privacy, and Technology Project, and the Center for Democracy and Technology.
 He received his undergraduate and law degrees from Harvard University and an M.F.A. in creative writing from New York University.
 His interests include Boggle and donuts.

-As EFF's Art Director, Hugh D'Andrade helps craft EFF's image by designing our websites, t-shirts, stickers, white papers, as well as the murals that grace our stairwell.
+As EFF's Creative Director, Hugh D'Andrade helps craft EFF's image by designing our websites, t-shirts, stickers, white papers, as well as the murals that grace our stairwell.
 Hugh has worked with EFF in various capacities since 2007, and is the artist behind some of EFF's most iconic images.
 All the work Hugh does for EFF is CC-licensed and can be downloaded, re-used and re-mixed from the EFF Flickr page.
 When Hugh isn't working for EFF, he creates illustrations for young adult novels, rock posters, magazines, and the occasional gallery wall.
 You can see more of his work on his personal website.

 Kelly invokes her passion for all things numbers as EFF's Finance Director.
 Prior to joining the staff, she was a frequent volunteer at EFF events while honing her finance and accounting skills at a large public accounting firm.
 When her head is not buried deep in spreadsheets, she enjoys puzzles and games of most varieties, and attends local sporting events.

-Ernesto Falcon is Legislative Counsel at the Electronic Frontier Foundation with a primary focus on intellectual property and open Internet issues, broadband access, and competition policy.
+Ernesto Falcon is Senior Legislative Counsel at the Electronic Frontier Foundation with a primary focus on intellectual property, open Internet issues, broadband access, and competition policy.

-Prior to joining EFF, Ernesto worked as a legislative staffer for two Members of Congress (2004-2010).
-He then became Vice President of Government Affairs at Public Knowledge where he advocated on behalf of consumers on copyright issues and broadband competition.
-During his tenure, Public Knowledge was successful in achieving one of the largest consumer victories in telecom policy by defeating AT&T’s merger with T-Mobile.
+Prior to joining EFF, Ernesto worked as a legislative staffer for two members of Congress (2004-2010).
+He then became Vice President of Government Affairs at Public Knowledge (PK), where he was successful in leading the organization's efforts to defeat AT&T’s merger with T-Mobile in 2014.
 The following year, PK and EFF scored a major victory for consumers by rallying the Internet community to defeat the Stop Online Piracy Act (SOPA).
 After eight years in Washington DC, he returned to his home state of California to attend law school at McGeorge School of Law and continue his work for digital rights advocacy.
 After becoming an attorney, Ernesto rejoined the fight for consumers and Internet freedom at EFF.

 Eva Galperin is EFF's Director of Cybersecurity.
 Prior to 2007, when she came to work for EFF, Eva worked in security and IT in Silicon Valley and earned degrees in Political Science and International Relations from SFSU.
 Her work is primarily focused on providing privacy and security for vulnerable populations around the world.
 To that end, she has applied the combination of her political science and technical background to everything from organizing EFF's Tor Relay Challenge, to writing privacy and security training materials (including Surveillance Self Defense and the Digital First Aid Kit), and publishing research on malware in Syria, Vietnam, Lebanon, and Kazakhstan.
 Since 2018, she has worked on addressing the digital privacy and security needs of survivors or domestic abuse.
 She is also a co-founder of the Coalition Against Stalkerware.